-In the first century, believers needed to pool their possessions because society cut them off from society.
+In the first century, believers needed to pool their possessions because society cut them off.
 Religious Israel cut Christian converts off from trading and other functions in the community.
 Early believers experienced class rejection.
 There is no indication that giving one’s goods to others was mandatory.

-The problem of Ananias and Sapphira was not that they had to give what they had, but they lied to the Spirit that they gave all (Acts 5:3,4).
+The problem of Ananias and Sapphira was not that they had to give what they had but that they lied to the Spirit in saying they gave all (Acts 5:3,4).

 The Greek tenses (imperfect) indicate that believers sold their property according to the need they found among believers in the church.
 They did not sell their property in one fell swoop.
 Neither did anyone force them to sell their goods.